-Magnetic resonance imaging (MRI) is a test that lets your doctor see detailed pictures of the inside of your body.
-MRI combines the use of strong magnets and radio waves to form an MRI image.
+Magnetic resonance imaging (MRI) is an imaging test.
+It lets your doctor see pictures of the inside of your body.
+MRI uses strong magnets and radio waves to form an image.

 Follow any directions you are given for not eating or drinking before the test.